Endometriosis Diagnosis & Care: Rapid TIER-1 Testing in Canada

 Research shows patients with an affected close relative are seven times more likely to develop endometriosis.

-Access TIER-1 ENDOSURE diagnostic testing for endometriosis in Canada
+Access the ONLY TIER-1 diagnostic test for endometriosis

 Diagnostic Tests for Endometriosis

-Although endometriosis is not presently curable, it can be diagnosed and treated.
-With awareness, education and early detection efforts including TIER-1 testing, we can drop the women’s health gap.
-The goal of improving quality of life and long term health for women with endometriosis is achievable so these women can lead healthy, productive, and active lives.
+Although endometriosis is not presently curable, it can be rapidly diagnosed and treated.
+With awareness, education and early detection that includes TIER-1 testing, we can address this women’s health emergency.
+The goal of improving endometriosis patient’s quality of life and long-term health is achievable now, allowing these women to lead healthy, productive, and active lives.

 Gynecologists who are experienced in working with endometriosis may be able to offer a preliminary diagnosis of endometriosis based on symptoms, pain mapping exams, and/or ultrasound findings.